hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 ## Authenticating

-The minimum required to use provision using Chef client is to provide a URL to the Chef sever as well as the path to the validation key so that the node can register with the Chef server:
+The minimum required to use provision using Chef Client is to provide a URL to the Chef Server as well as the path to the validation key so that the node can register with the Chef Server:

 ```ruby
 Vagrant.configure("2") do |config|